nf-core/magmap/docs/output.md

 #### Trim galore!

-[Trimgalore](https://github.com/FelixKrueger/TrimGalore) is trimming primer sequences from sequencing reads.
+[Trim galore!](https://github.com/FelixKrueger/TrimGalore) is trimming primer sequences from sequencing reads.
 Primer sequences are non-biological sequences that often introduce point mutations that do not reflect sample sequences.
 This is especially true for degenerated PCR primers.

 <details markdown="1">
 <summary>Output files</summary>